-GoldBet ended 2017 with EBITDA of $\in$ 41 million, EBIT $\in$ 35 million, Net Income of $\in$ 23 million and generated an EBITDA for the period of 12 months ended June 30, 2018 of $\in$ 54 million.
-The purchase price of the acquisition was equal to approximately $\in$ 273 million.
-Of this amount, approximately $\in$ 242 million, net of certain costs incurred by the seller, was paid in cash on the closing date, with the remaining $\in$ 31 million to be paid subsequently, as a deferred price component over a medium term period, subject to the fulfillment of certain conditions provided for in the acquisition agreement.
+GoldBet ended 2017 with EBITDA of €41 million, EBIT €35 million, Net Income of €23 million and generated an EBITDA for the period of 12 months ended June 30, 2018 of €54 million.
+The purchase price of the acquisition was equal to approximately €273 million.
+Of this amount, approximately €242 million, net of certain costs incurred by the seller, was paid in cash on the closing date, with the remaining €31 million to be paid subsequently, as a deferred price component over a medium term period, subject to the fulfillment of certain conditions provided for in the acquisition agreement.
 The acquisition will allow Gamenet group to assume a leading position in Italy in the multi-concession gaming sector, in particular in the sports betting sector, and to significantly increase the ceodegree of diversification of its product portfolio and profitability, at EBITDA, EBIT and net profit levels.
-The Closing was subject to the occurrence of the usual conditions precedent for this type of transaction, including the prior approval of the Italian Competition Authority, which was received on August 2, 2018.
+The Closing was subject to the occurrence of the usual conditions precedent for this type of transaction, including the prior approval of the Italian Competition Authority, which was received on September 17, 2018 and the authorization of the Customs and Monopolies Agency, which was received on August 2, 2018.
 The Group consolidated Goldbet for the first time as at 31/3/2019 in its financial statements pursuant to IAS 28 paragraph 34, as the preparation and approval deadlines for the financial statements of Gamenet Group S.p.A. are later than those of the Intralot Group.